underpig1/octos/docs/guides/mod.md

 ├── index.html
 ├── octos.json
 ```
 In this folder, you can include assets, JS libraries, CSS files, icons, scripts, and basically anything else that your mod needs to run.
+When you're done, you can simply zip the whole mod folder and install it from the app.

 The `octos.json` file is completely optional but it allows you to specify a lot of details for when you want to distribute your mod.
 These include fields like name, author, main page, user options, preview images, and a lot more.
 Your mod will work just fine without it, but it's good practice to add.